banecuk/NerdBox/README.md

 - **GPU VRAM**: percentage is computed from a hardcoded capacity constant in `Environment.h`.
 - **No OTA**: firmware updates require a USB connection.
 - **AirVisual API**: the `AIR_VISUAL_API` constant is defined in `Environment.h` but the feature is not yet implemented.
+- **No PcMetrics mutex**: `PcMetrics` scalar fields are word-sized and atomically readable on Xtensa, but `diskDrives` is a `std::vector` — concurrent access from the background and screen tasks is not protected.

 ---